 R (Suppiah & Ors) v Secretary of State for the Home Department EWHC 2 (Admin); (2011) 108(4) L.S.G.
 18: for interested party (Serco Group Plc) in challenge against lawfulness of detention of failed asylum seekers and their families.

 “Attracting attention in both defamation and privacy matters” (Legal 500, 2020).
-David advises and acts in libel, slander, malicious falsehood, breach of confidence / misuse of private of information, contempt, DPA / GDPR and FOIA matters.
-His clients include private individuals, journalists, free speech organisations, central and devolved governments, corporate bodies and charities.
-Current and past work includes:
+David advises and acts in libel, slander, malicious falsehood, breach of confidence / misuse of private of information and contempt matters.
+His clients include private individuals, journalists, MPs, political parties, free speech organisations, central and devolved government departments, corporate bodies, NGOs and charities.

 Dhir v Saddler 4 W.L.R.
 1; Times, 2 January 2018: Successful for claimant following 5-day slander trial arising from defendant’s announcement at a meeting of the Seventh Day Adventist Church that the claimant had threatened to slit her throat.
 Authority on serious harm in the context of slander.